UPennCBE544/CBE5440-2024/ProjectDescription.md

 3. Adsorb on the Asymmetric Surface -

       a.
-Update the scripts directory in your home:
+Update the Adsorption script in your home:

          - First remove the old scripts folder: rm -r ~/scripts_Final_Project

-         - Then copy the new one in: cp -r /anvil/projects/x-eve210010/scripts/scripts_Final_Project ~/
+         - Copy over the adsorption script to your home (you only need this adsorption script): ```cp /anvil/projects/x-eve210010/scripts/scripts_Final_Project/asymmetric_slabs/Adsorptions_Asymmetric.py ~/```

       b.
 Open the reference trajectory file: ```ag /anvil/projects/x-eve210010/REFERENCES/dopedSurface/ruo2/YOUR_FACET/clean/No_defect/0%_doped/PBE/relax/init.traj```